-Browsing websites at different screen sizes is a hot topic at the moment, but let’s not forget that it’s not just mobile users that experience websites differently, blind users experience them in a way you might not even realise.
+Browsing websites at different screen sizes is a hot topic at the moment, but let’s not forget that it’s not just mobile users that experience websites differently, blind users experience them in a way you might not even realize.

 So I started using a screen reader to see (I suppose I should say “experience”) how a blind user navigates a website.
 First I want to say accessibility isn’t completely new to me.
 I’ve been creating W3C valid websites for years, building to web standards, and always taken care to make sure all my images have alt tags, and any Flash has an appropriate text alternative.

 However, when I started using a screen reader, I learned quite a lot.

 1. A screen reader reads the entire desktop, not just the browser.